 The first post is always a challenge, especially when you’re not writing in your native language.
 But I need to start from somewhere, right?
 So, I decided to start with a photoshoot that combines two of my passions: music and analog photography.

 Back in 2010, photography was only a hobby for me and a profession for my husband.
 Our friends had a band and they asked him for some photos to promote their record.
 My husband made the photos and I shot the making of with my Diana Mini.

 It was the beginning of the Lomography fever and I had lots of fun doing experiments with it.
 Shooting on film means you never know for sure what it’s going to come out.
 And that’s what makes it exciting!
 I get butterflies in my stomach every time a film is developed.
 And there’s always some surprise.

 I had total freedom to do whatever I wanted (which I highly appreciate).
 Since I was shooting with a black and white film, I played a lot with light and shadows to make the images interesting.
-The band loved one of the photos and it ended up being my first photo used as art cover for an album.
+The band loved one of the photos and it ended up being my first photo used as artwork for an album.

-It took me a long time to take photography seriously and now I finally have a website to show my work.
+It took me a long time to take photography seriously and now I finally have a website to showcase my work.
 Each photo tells a story and this journal will be all about it.
 I hope you’ll enjoy reading it.